mackycastillo/Milestone-Project-1/README.md

 **27 June 2021**

-  Added html description meta tag
+  Added html description meta tag,
-  Added snacks section
+  Added snacks section,
-  Added business links to social media icons
+  Added business links to social media icons,
-  Changed the column responsiveness of the products Added a text on one of the slide in the carousel div
+  Changed the column responsiveness of the products, Added a text on one of the slide in the carousel div.